programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] "AirPassengers"
 ```

 If at any time you become stuck with a function or cannot fix an error, type `help()` into the console to open the help page.
-You can also find general help by using the "Help" menu at the top of the console.
+You can also find general help by using the 'Help' menu at the top of the console.
 If you want to change something in the code you have already written, you can re-type the code on a new line.
 To save time, you can also use the arrow keys on your keyboard to scroll up and down in the console to find the line of code you want to change.

 You can use letters as variables but when you start working with your own data it may be easier to assign names that are more representative of that data.
 Even with the `AirPassengers` data, assigning variables that correlate with specific months or years would make it easier to know exactly which points you are working with.

-## Practice
+### Practice

 1. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
 Add the two variables together on the next line.

 2. Use the variables you just created to find the difference between air travellers in 1960 versus 1950.

-## Solutions
+### Solutions

-1.
+1. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
+Add the two variables together on the next line.
 ```
 > Jan1950<- 115
 > Jan1960<- 417
 > Jan1950+Jan1960
 [1] 532
 ```

-This means that 532,000 people would have travelled on international flights altogether in January 1950 and January 1960.
+This means that 532,000 people travelled on international flights in January 1950 and January 1960.

 2. Use the variables you just created to find the difference between air travellers in 1960 versus 1950: